Mass exceptions

 Quad axle group limits (QML) provide semitrailers, B-doubles, and other PBS combinations fitted with quad-axle groups to operate at mass limits up to 27t on a defined road network.

-More information can be found on Quad-axle group vehicle combinations.
+For more information see Quad-axle group vehicle combinations.

 1-Tonne Tri-Axle Mass Transfer Allowance